Ford Laser: New Zealand

+Taiwan

+The third generation Ford Laser was launched in May 1990 in Taiwan, with the additional Chinese name, Golden Laser (金全壘) for the third generation to be sold alongside the updated second generation model exclusively in Taiwan.
+The second generation models were reduced to a sedan with 5-speed manual transmission or a 3-speed automatic transmission and a station wagon with a 5-speed manual transmission.
+The third generation Laser was only offered as either a 4-door sedan or a 5-door liftback while the second generation station wagon bodystyle remains to be in production after production of the second generation model ceased in 1990.

 Other markets

 This generation of Laser was also sold in Cyprus and Malta.
 This generation was the basis of later Escort models sold in North America from 1990 for the 1991 model year, which is not to be confused with the model of the same name sold in Europe.
 The Escort name was retained for the new model due to both strong brand equity on the Escort name as well as Chrysler already using the Laser name for the Plymouth Laser.
 The Escort wagon seen in North America during this generation was unique to that continent and was not part of the Laser ranges elsewhere.

 In Indonesia, this generation was assembled locally (CKD) and sold from 1990 to 1996.
 Available in two body styles and four trim levels, 1.3 L sedan "Ghia" and "Sonic", 1.6 L sedan "Gala" and 5-door liftback "Champ" with 1.8 L DOHC BP engine.
 The older 1.3 L sedan "GL" from previous generation was also sold for taxi fleet use until 1997.